jisungyoon/jisungyoon.github.io/content/authors/admin/_index.md

 interests:
   - Computational Social Science
   - Machine Laerning & Network Science
-  - Science of Science & Orgnziation Theory
+  - Science of Science & Organization Theory

 # Education to show in About widget
 education: